06. RAG and Knowledge Base¶

 Why This Chapter?¶

 A regular agent only knows what it was trained on (up to the cut-off date).
-It doesn't know your local instructions like "How to restart Phoenix server according to protocol #5".
+It won't know your local instructions like "How to restart Phoenix server according to protocol #5" unless you provide them at runtime.

-RAG (Retrieval Augmented Generation) is a "cheat sheet lookup" mechanism.
-The agent first searches for information in the knowledge base, then acts.
+RAG (Retrieval Augmented Generation) is a "cheat sheet lookup" pattern.
+The agent first pulls relevant text from a knowledge base, then acts.

-Without RAG, an agent can't use your documentation, protocols, and knowledge base.
-With RAG, an agent can find the needed information and act according to your instructions.
+Without RAG, an agent can't reliably use your documentation, protocols, and knowledge base.
+With RAG, it can: fetch what's relevant and act according to your instructions.

 Real-World Case Study¶